 Add a few bird feeders around your garden to increase the wildlife count.
 If you can, it’s good to have a mix of hanging bird feeders and bird feed on a flat elevated surface to attract as many different species as you can.

 Of course, different birds like different types of seeds and nuts, so put out a mixture and see what birds come-a-flocking.
 Fat balls are always a winner too.
 Check out this guide to eco friendly and plastic free bird food.

 Not only are the birds fascinating to observe and beautiful to look at, they also eat various insects so will help keep on top of these populations too.

-Pots are especially important for yards, paved areas and concrete-based gardens.
+Pots are especially important for yards, paved areas and concrete-based gardens (you can learn more about ceramic recycling here).
 We don’t all have lawns and big open spaces that we can let overgrow, so pots, planters, hanging baskets, hanging planters and window boxes can all play a crucial role.

 These will be slightly more managed than an environment set free to do what it pleases, but pots can fill gardens, transform the environment and create all the types of ecosystems fit for garden rewilding.